Łowicz: World War II

 During the German invasion of Poland, which started World War II, the Battle of Bzura took place in the area of the town.
-Germany carried out several air raids on Łowicz on September 3-6, 1939, damaging many buildings and killing hundreds of civilians.
+Germany carried out several air raids on Łowicz on September 3–6, 1939, damaging many buildings and killing hundreds of civilians.
 The town was captured by the Wehrmacht on September 8, 1939, to be recaptured by the Polish Army three days later.
 Between September 14–16, the town changed hands three times.
 Finally, Polish forces abandoned Łowicz in the night of September 16/17, 1939.
 German occupation of Łowicz lasted until January 17, 1945.
 Over 5,000 inhabitants were killed during the war.

 In 1940, during the Nazi Occupation of Poland, German authorities established a Jewish ghetto in Łowicz, in order to confine its Jewish population for the purpose of persecution and exploitation.
 The ghetto was liquidated in March 1941, when all its 8,000–8,200 inhabitants were transported in cattle trucks to Warsaw Ghetto, the largest ghetto in all of Nazi occupied Europe with over 400,000 Jews crammed into an area of 1.3 sqmi.
 From there, most victims were sent to Treblinka extermination camp.

-During the Warsaw Uprising, in August-September 1944, the Germans deported several thousands of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Łowicz.
+During the Warsaw Uprising, in August–September 1944, the Germans deported several thousands of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Łowicz.
 These Poles were mainly old people and women with children, many were sent to nearby villages, while over 3,400 stayed in the town as of mid-November 1944.

 Recent period

-Łowicz was visited by Pope John Paul II in 1999.
+From 1975 to 1998, it was administratively located in Skierniewice Voivodeship. Łowicz was visited by Pope John Paul II in 1999.
 In 2012, due to its historical, artistic, material and spiritual values, the Cathedral Basilica complex was listed by the President of Poland as a Historic Monument of Poland.